 Sodium is what most thru-hikers are concerned about when it comes to electrolytes.

-It helps reduce the risk of cramping and headaches that occur from being overly dehydrated, plus it helps with hunger cravings which can be a problem on long hikes.
+It helps reduce the risk of cramping and headaches from being overly dehydrated, plus it helps with hunger cravings, which can be a problem on long hikes.

 For hikers looking for something simple, adding salt to water or food is enough to help, but there are other options like electrolyte tablets and powders that they can add to their water or meals.